MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-new-label.md

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.

-2. If the new label that you want to add will apply to all users, do one of the following from the **Policy:Global** blade.
+2. If the new label that you want to add will apply to all users, do one of the following from the **Policy: Global** blade.

 	- To create a new label: Click **Add a new label**.